LYNCH·LLP

 Questions about Examiner Kandasamy Thangavelu

-• What is Examiner Thangavelu's overall allowance rate?
+• What is Kandasamy Thangavelu's overall allowance rate?

 • How many art units does this examiner work in?

 Yes.
-The allowance rate ranges from 80% to 96% across the examiner's art units.
-The 84% overall figure is a pool of all three.
+Allowance rates range from 80% to 96% across these art units.
+The pooled figure of 84% aggregates outcomes from all three.

 ◈ RESPONDING TO AN OFFICE ACTION